daMustermann/Voron-2.4-Umbilical-mount-PG-11-for-CNLinko-LP-16/README.md

 # Voron 2.4 Umbilical mount for PG11 threads (CNLinko LP-16)

 Umbilical mount for PG-11 thread.
-I sourced LP-16 connectors from CNLinko and couldn't find a mount for the PG-11 thread they use so I designed them.
+I sourced LP-16 connectors from CNLinko and couldn't find a mount for the PG-11 thread they use so I made them.
 Thanks to

 Minsekt (https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Minsekt/Rear_Umbilical)